 Summer Camp is?

-Camp runs 9am-4am, Monday thru Friday.
-Students begin their Core Classes which are made up of Acting, Voice, Jazz, Tap, and Modern Dance.
-The classes are broken into ability levels and each lasts 60 minutes.
+Camp runs Monday thru Friday.
+Preteen camp runs 9am-Noon, and Teen camp from 1:30pm-4:30pm.
+Students will have Core Classes, which are made up of Acting, Voice, Jazz, Tap, and Modern Dance.
+The classes are broken into ability levels or cast assignments.
 Classes are designed to give kids a lot of information in a short amount of time.

 Acting Classes work on monologues and scenes, as well as, various acting techniques and exercises.